We say Earth is a sphere. But it’s not exactly a perfect one.

 Fitting the Ellipsoid with the Geoid

-A horizontal coordinate system gives us the side-by-side that is our latitude and longitude.
+A horizontal coordinate system gives us our latitude and longitude.
 On the other hand, a vertical datum is another component of your typical horizontal coordinate system.

 Vertical datums are lumpy and irregular.
 This is because of the varying densities in the Earth in different places.
 There are gravity anomalies such as mountainous areas have more mass.

 Ellipsoid height is the most basic version of up-and-down.
 The ellipsoid uses the size and shape of the horizontal datum such as WGS84.
 It gives a smooth surface without bumps or irregularities.
-The geoid is complex to describe it mathematically.
+The geoid describes it mathematically.
 Therefore, we fit different Ellipsoids to approximate it such as WGS84.